 When should I use a cool-mist humidifier versus a warm-mist humidifier for a child with a cold?

-Answer From Jay L. Hoecker, M.D.
+Answer From Julie Baughn, M.D.

 Warm-mist and cool-mist humidifiers are equally effective in humidifying the air.
 By the time the water vapor reaches your child's lower airways, it's the same temperature regardless of whether it started out warm or cool.

 If you use a humidifier, be sure to keep it clean to prevent mineral buildup and the growth of bacteria and molds.
 Humidifiers that hold standing water, particularly cool-mist humidifiers, can disperse these materials into the air.
 Warm-mist humidifiers generally disperse less, if any, of these materials into the air.

 Emptying the tank and drying all surfaces of the humidifier daily is one way to safely keep it clean.
 Also, consider refilling the tank with bottled water labeled "distilled" or "purified," which has a lower mineral content than most tap water.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.

 ErrorEmail field is required